...

 The current worship hall of Hinomiko-sha was reconstructed in 1884 due to major wear and tear.
 On the back-left of the hall, you will find two giant cedar trees sharing the same bark.

 The two trees are said to be more than 500 years old and are another reason people head to Hinomiko-sha for relationship-related wishes.
-The two trees merging into one reminds you of marriage, doesn’t it?
+The two trees merging into one remind you of marriage, don’t they?
 So don’t forget to check them out when you visit the shrine!

 As Hinomiko-sha doesn’t have its own shrine office, after you visit the Hinomiko-sha Shrine, you can ask for the Goshuin (御朱印), which is the seal stamp of the shrine from either Chū-sha or Hōkō-sha’s shrine office.